Electromagnetism essentially describes the force between electrically charged particles conveyed by electromagnetic fields.

 Virtual photons

 In contrast to real photons, virtual photons are not directly observable particles.
 They are temporary excitations of the electromagnetic field that mediate interactions between charged particles.
 As discussed earlier, the uncertainty principle allows for brief and invisible fluctuations in energy and momentum, enabling the temporary creation of these virtual particles.
-The play a crucial role in mediating electromagnetic interactions.
+They play a crucial role in mediating electromagnetic interactions.
 For example, virtual photons mediate the exchange of energy and momentum between charged particles, explaining the forces that govern their interactions, such as the repulsion between two electrons.
 Although they cannot be directly observed, virtual photons are essential for understanding the underlying mechanisms of how electromagnetic forces operate at the quantum level.

 Quantized units